Open Fri-Mon from noon to 6pm, Hours may vary on Event Days

 -- Receiving our prayer sent to you every Full Moon for your wish fulfilled,

 -- Becoming a member and a stand for the future of CoSM,

 -- Volunteering at CoSM -- firstname.lastname@example.org

 -- Participating in events and take MAGI art and spirit workshops

 -- Gift CoSM with your contribution of money, professional services or material needs.

 The heart of CoSM, the Sacred Mirrors, by Alex Grey, are a series of twenty-one artworks examining the body, mind and spirit in rich detail.
 The Sacred Mirrors have been displayed throughout the world and the book Sacred Mirrors: The Visionary Art of Alex Grey, translated into nine languages, has sold well over 100,000 copies.
 The CoSM permanent collection, renowned for integrating both scientific and spiritual truths, includes more than fifty works of painting and sculpture by Alex Grey and Allyson Grey and a growing collection of contemporary sacred art.

-With your financial support, Entheon, a sanctuary of visionary art, will open in 2013 and the Chapel of Sacred Mirrors, now in the design and planning phase, is intended to open by 2020.
+With your financial support, Entheon, a sanctuary of visionary art, will open in 2015 and the Chapel of Sacred Mirrors, now in the design and planning phase, is intended to begin building by 2020.